Meet Sarah Arnette, Ph.D., a Grand Challenges Initiative Postdoctoral Fellow at the Schmid College of Science and Technology!

 What is the best advice you’ve received in your science career?

-The best advice I’ve ever received in science is not to take myself so seriously, and that it is a privilege to investigate most any question that piques my interest.
-I remind myself often of this and consider it my responsibility to share the curiosity and joy of scientific exploration with others.
+The best advice I’ve ever received in science is not to take myself so seriously and that it is a privilege to investigate almost any question that piques my interest.
+I often remind myself of this and consider it my responsibility to share the curiosity and joy of scientific exploration with others.

 What would you be doing if you weren’t a scientist?